North Carolina Rural Health Research and Policy Analysis Center

 This project creates a chartbook of population health for rural areas.
 This resource is designed to allow policymakers and practitioners to better understand rural-urban disparities across a wide variety of population health indicators.

-Topics: Health disparities, Public health
+Topics: Health disparities and health equity, Public health

 Ambulatory Care Provided to Rural Medicare Beneficiaries by Rural and Urban FQHCs, RHCs, and Acute Hospitals